UK Study Guide for Indian Students - Everything You Must Know

 Visa for Spouse

-If you have a student visa, your dependents apply as 'dependant of a Points Based System migrant'.
-Each dependant completes a separate application form and pays a separate fee.
+If you have a student visa, your dependents apply as 'dependents of a Points Based System migrant'.
+Each dependent completes a separate application form and pays a separate fee.

-Along with your own maintenance funds, you need to show an additional £600 for each dependant for each month that you are applying for up to a maximum of 9 months' maintenance funds.
+Along with your own maintenance funds, you need to show an additional £680 (for courses outside London) to £845 (for courses in London) for each dependent for each month that you are applying for up to a maximum of 9 months' maintenance funds.
 You can use a scholarship to cover the maintenance funds for your dependents if you already have got a scholarship.
 The scholarship letter must state that funds are also intended for your dependents.

 Student Guide to the United Kingdom (UK)